0to10/software-development-workflow/README.md

 ### In Review

-The "In Review" state indicates that a task is currently being reviewed.
-All tasks in this state must be assigned to a Reviewer.
+> The "In Review" state indicates that an issue is currently being reviewed.
+> Issues in this state must be assigned to a software engineer

 During the "In Review" state the Reviewer validates that the work meets all agreed upon criteria.
 The Reviewer must provide comments in the version control